oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

     $(MARKDOWN) $(MDFLAGS) $< >> $@
 ```

-But markdown compilers don't usally generate HTML boilerplate, and we might
+But markdown compilers don't usually generate HTML boilerplate, and we might
 want to import a stylesheet, and maybe save to a "dist" directory.
 So that
 if we have a "index.md" file, it will compile to `$(DIST)/index.html`, this
 is no issue for us.